 The Indigenous Music grants provide funding to support creating, performing, recording, touring and marketing music in Canada.
 The grants support artists and musical groups at all stages of their career.

 These activities can lead to professional development opportunities, cultural knowledge transfer and community well-being.

 This program supports people of Indigenous descent and includes First Nations, Métis and Inuit artists.
 Registered Indian Status is not required.
 Please see the guidelines below for more details.

 Arts staff are providing an online information session on August 10th to share details and answer questions.
-Please click on Information Session below for more information.
+Please click below on View our Information Session to watch the recording.

 These grants are part of FPCC’s Indigenous Music Initiatives funded through Amplify BC, a fund created by the Province of BC and administered by Creative BC to support the recovery and growth of B.C.’s music industry.
 It is also made possible with funding from Government of British Columbia’s Ministry of Indigenous Relations and Reconciliation through the First Peoples’ Cultural Foundation.